hhu-rapp/rapp-tool/README.md

 data/rapp.db
 ```

-SQL Templates already available are compatible with the database.
+SQL Templates are already available and are compatible with the database.
 The templates are located in the `sqltemplates/` directory:

 ```tree
 sqltemplates/